 Primary Effects.
 Effects that the project or program are intended to achieve.
 For efficiency programs, this is primarily a reduction in energy use (and/or demand) per-unit of output.

 Probability-Adjusted Peak Demand.
-A peak demand estimate created by weighting demand estimates for each of the 20 peak (summer or winter) hours derived using a given TMY dataset for a given TRM Climate Zone and weighting those estimates by their respective peak demand probability factors.
+A peak demand estimate created by weighting demand estimates for each of the 20 peak (summer or winter) hours derived using a given TMY dataset for a given TRM climate zone and weighting those estimates by their respective peak demand probability factors.

 Program Administrator.
 An entity selected by a regulatory or other government organization to contract for and administer an energy efficiency portfolio within a specific geographic region and/or market.
 Typical administrators are utilities selected by a public service commission or a nonprofit or state government agency, as determined by legislation.